 It’s more important to wash your head than your hair.

 Your scalp is where sebum develops and builds up, and unless your hair is quite short, that “dirtiness” will never really reach much beyond your roots.
 Lars Skjoth, founder of hair growth clinic Harklinikken, actually recommends pre-coating the ends of longer hair with conditioner to make sure it won’t get mixed into your shampooing ritual.
 (Likewise, it’s more important to condition your hair and skip your scalp.)

 Your hair can change with the seasons.

+Or at least, it might seem to.
+The same head of hair will often feel dry and crackly in winter months, then sweat-slicked and greasy in the summer.
 It has more to do with your scalp and skin then your hair itself.
 Super-dry air in the winter evaporates moisture from your skin faster, so the natural oils don’t have as much time to work their way into your hair.
 On humid summer days, you’ll sweat more, use more product, wear your hair up off your neck and trap sebum at the roots — the list goes on.
 Trying different shampoos for different needs is the best way to keep your hair looking fresh.